 I moved to Manchester when I qualified as a teacher in 1999.
-I have worked in the academy for the last seventeen years.
-I have taught in Reception, Year one, Year two, Year three and Year Six.
-I have been the Vice Principal for the last four years and my responsibilities include KS2 lead, maths lead, assessment and curriculum lead.
+I have worked in the academy for over 20 years.
+I have taught in Reception, Year one, Year two, Year three, Year five and Year Six.
+I have been the Deputy Head for the last seven years and my responsibilities include assessment, maths lead and curriculum lead.

 I am very passionate about teaching and I believe that all children can achieve and reach to their full potential.
 I love working in Blackley and I think our children here at Blackley Academy are amazing.

 My name is Rebecca Sykes, I am 36 years old.
 I live with my fiancé Ben and our cat who is called Puss, in Cheshire where we recently moved to enjoy more of the countryside.
 I was born and brought up in a small village in West Yorkshire called Holmfirth (Last of the Summer Wine country).
 When I am not at work, I enjoy going bike riding, cooking and spending time with my family.